AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

 - 🐛 **Debugging** - _Via SWF Debug_

-  - Starting in v0.12, this includes debugging on iOS and Android devices.
+  - Starting in v0.12, this includes debugging on iOS and Android devices connected by USB.

 - 🖍️ **Syntax Highlighting**